Virginia · Off-grid & homestead potential

 Hopewell City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH), local Environmental Health / Onsite Program.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Hopewell City costs about $220k, based on the latest county data.
+Land in Hopewell City runs about $4,187 per acre, based on the latest county data.

 Going off-grid in Hopewell City means bringing your own water and power.
 The kit we’d start with: